Understanding the Causes and Consequences of Natural Gas Explosions

 Three Types of Gas Explosion Injuries

-When natural gas explodes, either in a building or outdoor area, any bystanders can be at risk for serious injuries.
+When natural gas explodes, either in a building or outdoor area, any bystanders can risk serious injuries.

 Psychological Trauma and PTSD

-Understandably, explosions can lead to serious and long-lasting emotional issues.
+Understandably, explosions can lead to severe and long-lasting emotional issues.
 It's not at all unusual for a person who has survived a natural gas explosion to be diagnosed with post-traumatic stress-disorder, or PTSD.

-This is a difficult, debilitating condition that has the potential to affect all other aspects of the individual's life—and not for the better.
+This is a complex, debilitating condition that can affect all other aspects of the individual's life—and not for the better.

 In addition to seeking medical treatment from the physical injuries caused by an explosion, it's essential to check in with a mental health provider and to be aware of the symptoms of PTSD: